m-emre-yalcin/m-emre-yalcin.github.io/README.md

 - I always worked all through my college life.
 - I am a little bit of an introverted person.
 - I usually spare my time with my gigs or side projects.
-- I like riding motorcycle.
+- I like riding a motorcycle.
 - I like trying to learn or produce new thoughts.
 - I like playing electro guitar but I am terrible at it.
 - Nowadays I am so bored with my life and hoping to change that.